 After your initial seven nights, you can choose to extend your stay at the hostel, or look at getting a house share with other travellers.
 The friendly team at the hostel will be able to help you arrange this as well as advise you on work, places to visit locally, and travel throughout the rest of the country.

 You will be given breakfast vouchers to use at a local cafe for your first week, lunch and dinner is up to you.
 You’ll have a huge variety of restaurants and cafes to eat out in, or if you prefer, visit the supermarket and local shops and prepare your own meals in the communal kitchen area at the hostel.

 You should arrange flights to Auckland International Airport (AKL) to arrive any time on the first day of your booking.
 From the airport you will need to catch an Airbus to the city centre.

 You must apply for a Working Holiday Visa for this programme, which you’ll need to obtain before travelling to New Zealand.
-To be eligible for a Working Holiday Visa under this scheme you must:

 The New Zealand Working Holiday Visa Scheme is currently available to holders of passports from: